 Scholarships at St. Thomas

-Civil Engineering at St. Thomas will teach you the skills to design and update our country’s infrastructure, including roads, railways, dams, bridges, stadiums, airports, electrical grids and water systems.
+Gain the skills to design and update our country’s infrastructure, including roads, railways, dams, bridges, stadiums, airports, electrical grids and water systems with a degree in Civil Engineering from St. Thomas.

 Students earning a BS in Civil Engineering degree will complete the University of St. Thomas Core Curriculum requirements and Civil Engineering major requirements and allied requirements.